examples Package: Parsing an HTML Template Using Velocity

-examples package contains sample services that collectively demonstrate how
+examples package contains example services that collectively demonstrate how

 to parse HTML templates using the